 (left) A pillar of "Villa of the Aviary"; (right) the terrace and a statue found nearby.
 In the background the Tunisian flags indicate the Presidential villa, where large ancient cisterns are located

-Villa of the Aviary - peristilium (courtyard)
+Villa of the Aviary - peristyle (colonnaded courtyard)

-The current aspect of the villa is the result of excavations carried out in the 1960s at the end of which columns and other materials found in nearby villas were utilized to complete the reconstruction of the villa.
+The current aspect of the villa is the result of excavations carried out in the 1960s at the end of which columns and other materials found in nearby buildings were utilized to complete the reconstruction of the villa.
 Similar to what can be observed at the theatre, the columns come from different countries.

-Emperor Hadrian visited the province of Africa twice; during his second visit he promoted the construction of a long aqueduct from Ziqua to Carthage.
+Emperor Hadrian visited the province of Africa twice; during his second visit in 128 he promoted the construction of a long aqueduct from Ziqua to Carthage.
 When eventually the aqueduct and the large baths it supplied were completed the latter were named after Antoninus Pius, Hadrian's successor.